herpichfr/splus-gaia-astrometry/README.md

 # splus-gaia-astrometry

+This repository has been archived in favour of a more up-to-date fork maintained by the S-PLUS collaboration technical team.
+Please refer to the [S-PLUS official repository](https://github.com/splus-collab/splus-gaia-astrometry) for the most recent changes.

-This Python script calculates the differences between the astrometry (position measurements) from the S-PLUS photometric catalogue and Gaia DR2 or DR3 catalog.
+This Python script calculates the differences between the astrometry (position measurements) from the S-PLUS photometric catalogue and Gaia DR2 or DR3 catalogue.
 The S-PLUS catalogue must be provided, while Gaia is gotten via querying.
 The code then performs a cross-match between the sources to compare their positions.
 The results are presented in a figure that shows the difference between the astrometries.

 ## Requirements